b3yc0d3/rule34Py/tests/README.md

 python3 -m pytest tests/
 ```

-Remember to commmit the registry file changes with your test changes.
+Remember to commit the registry file changes with your test changes.